• Skip to primary navigation

 • Heat extra-large skillet on medium-high heat.
 Add 2 tablespoons olive oil, swirl around pan to coat.

-• Place stuffed chicken breasts in pan and brown 6 minutes per side, or until nice golden color.
+• Place stuffed breasts in pan and sear until brown about 6 minutes per side, or until nice golden color.
 Use tongs to turn the chicken until golden brown on each side.

-• Remove the golden brown breasts from the pan and rest on a platter.
+• When golden brown, remove from the pan and rest on a platter.
 Don't clean the pan yet!

 Make pan sauce

-• Whisk 1 tablespoon cornstarch into 1 cup chicken stock, this will thicken the pan sauce.
+• Chop the shallot finely, and whisk 1 tablespoon of cornstarch into 1 cup of chicken stock.
+This will thicken the pan sauce.
 In the same extra-large pan you sauteed the chicken, add the chopped shallot, and stir for about 2 minutes until soft.
-Add 1 cup white wine, 1 cup chicken stock/cornstarch mixture, and fresh thyme leaves.
+Add 1 cup white wine, 1 cup stock/cornstarch mixture, and fresh thyme leaves.
 Gently scrape brown bits from the pan using a wooden spoon or spatula.
 Cook the pan sauce for 5 minutes on medium heat until slightly thickened.

-• Place the breasts back in the pan, turn the heat down to medium-low.
+• Remove the toothpicks, place the breasts back in the pan, and turn the heat down to medium-low.
 Let the chicken simmer in sauce on the stove for another 10 minutes until cooked through.
+Check with a good meat thermometer, for an internal temperature of 165 degrees f.

-Serve chicken on warm dinner plates.
-Spoon sauce over the chicken, garnish with thyme sprigs.
+• Serve chicken with a nice salad.
+Spoon sauce over the chicken, and garnish with fresh thyme sprigs.

 Notes